mjpost/sacrebleu/README.md

 ## Using SacreBLEU from Python

+### Compatibility API

 For evaluation, it may be useful to compute BLEU inside a script.
 This is how you can do it:
 ```python
 import sacrebleu
 refs = [['The dog bit the man.', 'It was not unexpected.', 'The man bit him first.'],